Lewes – St Thomas-à-Becket, Cliffe

 Built as a chapel for Cliffe in South Malling parish, the dedication demonstrates the link to Canterbury through Malling Deanery.
 Assuming it is original, it suggests the chapel was founded in the late C12, when the dedication was most frequently used, though there is no written record before 1320 (2 p157) and it is not known when it became parochial.

 The late C15 tower, of flint and stone in an irregular chequered pattern, has diagonal buttresses and a four-centred west doorway with foliage in the spandrels.
 Though renewed like the others, the panelled tracery of the west window is accurate – the weathered head-stops may be original.
 The two-light square-headed bell-openings, though renewed c1980 (vidi), and the low tiled cap resemble those in the Burrell Collection drawing (1793); however, this shows battlements, not the present plain parapet.
 The tall tower arch has heavy semi-octagonal responds and a double-chamfered head.
 Conceivably the aisles were also heightened in the late C15, for the roof timbers look to be of this date.
-However, this more usually happened after the Reformation when galleries were inserted and the south aisle is known to have been altered in 1752, probably by J Daw, who died that year (SAC 142 p109).
-Possibly the older roof-timbers were re-used.
-Horsfield’s drawing (Lewes I p288) shows a tall porch with gothic detail and large windows, which must belong to Daw’s work.
-Their present panelled tracery is C19 – the Sharpe Collection drawing (1803-04?) shows them blocked, including the east window.
+However, this more usually happened after the Reformation when galleries were inserted and the south aisle is known to have been altered in 1752.
+This was probably the work of J Daw, who died that year (SAC 142 p109), especially as his family firm donated a marble font (long gone) shortly afterwards.
+Colin Brent (p209) notes the uncompromisingly central position of the porch, as approved in C18 notions of symmetry, and dates it to this time.
+Its exceptional height, as evident on Horsfield’s drawing (Lewes I p288) and the gothic detail (recalling that of Daw’s St Michael) also support this dating.
+The apparently old roof-timbers were possibly re-used, whilst the present panelled tracery is certainly C19 for the Sharpe Collection drawing (1803-04?) shows them blocked, including the east window.

 Philip Currey‘s restoration began in 1877 (WSRO Ep II/17/188), though the glass in the south aisle of 1867 (B 25 p230) suggests there was earlier work which could have included alterations to the south porch.
 A report of Currey’s restoration in Building News in 1877 (33 p446) stated an intention to match the north aisle windows to those of the south aisle.
 The latter are definitely C19, so this supports the supposition of earlier C19 work.
-In addition to repairs to the interior stonework, including a new chancel arch, Currey refaced all except the tower in dark flint.
+In addition to repairs to the interior stonework, including a new chancel arch, Currey refaced all except the tower in dark flint and if it had not already been done, reduced the height of the aisles.
 According to the same report, renewal of the chancel roof was planned, though as it is all now boarded, the age of the timbers cannot be ascertained.
 Further work in 1884 included the removal of a west gallery.
 The vestry north of the chancel dates originally from the C19, but was extended in 1930 (Meads).

 The surroundings of the church, especially on the north side, had become untidy by the 1960s.
 However, more recent rebuilding has created an attactive brick-paved square on that side, combined with a new church hall, revealing the north side properly for the first time.